 Rev 5: Changed the note that an NSTR Mobile AP MLD might switch the channel associated with any link.
 It means that the designation of primary link and non-primary link will keep unchanged.

 Changed “the reporting AP operating on the primary link” to “the AP operating on the primary link” to make it clear that the timing fields for the non-primary link in the Channel Switch Announcement element, etc. shall always be applied in reference to the most recent TBTT and BI indicated by the AP operating on the primary link no matter which link the element is carried.

+Rev 6: Removed the redundant descriptions

 TGbe editor: Please note Baseline is REVmd D8.0, 11ax D8.0, and 11be D1.3